Code-Institute-Submissions/madelenviola-project2/README.md

 # DoneByBedtime
 The goal of this website is to increase visitor productivity and give the visitor a overview of tasks to be done for the day.
 This website let’s the visitor create a to-do list.
-When an item is done, it can be checked and you can remove the task item.
+When an item is done, it can be checked off with a line-through the task.
+If you don't need a task anymore you can remove the task item by clicking the trash can icon.

 [Here is a link to the project](https://madelenviola.github.io/project2)